dotnetthailand/azure-tools/examples/set-publish-profile-to-yaml/README.md

 # Set publish profile to yaml

-To download publiash profile from App Service and send the setting by particular key to yaml.
+To download publiash profile from App Service and send the setting by particular key to yaml file.

 **Use Case:**
 1. Use [Mozilla SOPS](https://github.com/mozilla/sops) to encrypt the app service publish profil.